Agal Vilakku: Plot

 Navaneetham is an orphan living with her cruel aunt and hapless uncle.
 She sells idlis at the local hospital to support herself and her family.
 The doctor, Jayalakshmi, puts the wellbeing of her patients above all else.
 Jayalakshmi's fiancé proves himself to be a suspicious coward and she calls off the wedding to focus on her patients.
 Dhanushkodi is admitted to the hospital after he is beaten up for standing up for workers' rights.
 He and Navaneetham quickly fall in love and marry though her aunt and his entire family disapprove.
-Dhanushkodi doesn't have a regular job as he's more interested in righting societal wrongs than his household.
+Dhanushkodi does not have a regular job as he is more interested in righting societal wrongs than his household.

 Navaneetham returns to selling idlis to make ends meet and gets hurt.
 This spurs Dhanushkodi to run for office and he becomes the mayor.
 Their financial situation improves and he can now make meaningful positive changes to society.
 Dhanushkodi's family see this as an opportunity to get rich by accepting bribes using his name.
 They do this but connive to make Navaneetham look like the culprit.
 When Dhanushkodi learns of the corruption, he resigns his post and separates from his wife.
 Navaneetham and Jayalakshmi work together to uncover the truth.